Netflix/metaflow/docs/Environment escape.md

   performs computations at the request of the client when the client is unable to do so.

-  The server is thus started by the client and the client is responsible for terminating it when it dies.
+  The server is thus started by the client, and the client is responsible for terminating the server when it dies.
 A big part of the client and server code consist in loading the configuration for the emulated module, particularly the overrides.

   The steps to bringing up the client/server connection are as follows: